marigold-dev/training-dapp-shifumi/README.md

 # Mobile app

-We will use Ionic React to be able to reuse the beaconSDK (Typescript) on a webview
+We will use Ionic React to be able to reuse the [BeaconSDK](https://github.com/airgap-it/beacon-sdk) (Typescript) on a webview.
+Beacon is the protocol of communication between the dapp and the wallet.

-> Note : I do not recommend right know to develop a dapp in Flutter or React Native because you will need to use native beacon library without wallet popup mechanism to conffirm transactions
+> Note : I do not recommend right know to develop a dapp in Flutter or React Native because you will need to use native beacon library without wallet popup mechanism to confirm transactions

 ## Step 1 : Install IONIC